Jzaroli/Trading-View_App/README.md

 ## Usage

 Once logged in, you can search for your favorite stocks and see their daily price changes.
+You may access the app at https://trading-app-v63x.onrender.com/ and use the JohnSmith/devTest! for credentials.

 ## Specifications